Are you ready for some NFTs news?

 - Magic Eden is launching a $1M fund to support NFT creators on Polygon through its NFT Creator Spotlight program.

-- Web3 platform Metaverse ZTX raises $13M in funding.
+- Web3 platform Metaverse ZTX $13M in funding.
 With a base of 20M monthly active web2 users, they aim to become the largest Web3 virtual universe.

 - OpenAI has acquired Global Illumination, creator of Biomes, the MMORPG Minecraft clone, but the value of the deal was not disclosed.